segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-offline-conversions/index.md

 {% include content/plan-grid.md name="actions" %}

-[Tiktok's Offline Events API](https://ads.tiktok.com/marketing_api/docs?id=1758049779688450){:target="_blank”} helps advertisers measure how TikTok ads result in offline customer actions, such as in-store purchases or offline subscriptions, purchases and more.
-Attributing online and offline events is an important step for advertisers to measure omni-channel results from their campaigns.

-**Benefits**
+The TikTok Offline Conversions destination is a secure server-to-server integration that allows advertisers to share the actions customers take on their offline sites from Segment directly with TikTok using [TikTok Offline Events API](https://business-api.tiktok.com/portal/docs?id=1771100815832065){:target="_blank”}.
+By sharing these events with TikTok, you can better optimize your campaigns and measure ad performance.

+## Benefits of TikTok Offline Conversions

-- **Measure how TikTok ads influence offline conversions.** Learn what online strategies lead to better Brick & Mortar sales, subscription sign-ups or leads.
+1. **Measure how TikTok ads influence offline conversions.** Learn what online strategies lead to better Brick & Mortar sales, subscription sign-ups or leads.
-- **Power holistic attribution models with cross-channel event tracking.** Combine online and offline touchpoints to get comprehensive campaign metrics, like ROAS.
+2. **Power holistic attribution models with cross-channel event tracking.** Combine online and offline touchpoints to get comprehensive campaign metrics, like ROAS.
-- **Reach offline customers online with custom audiences.** Promote new products or services to high-value customers who initiative offline events.
+3. **Reach offline customers online with custom audiences.** Promote new products or services to high-value customers who initiative offline events.

-This destination is maintained by Tiktok.
-For any issues with the destination, [contact their Support team](mailto:segmenteng@bytedance.com).

 ## Getting started